dcooney/theme-json-generator/README.md

 A Webpack plugin for generating WordPress theme.json with JavaScript from another source.

-## Core Concepts
+## Core Concept

-- Use JavaScript and JavaScript function to programtically generate a JSON file.
+Use Webpack and JavaScript functions to programtically generate a JSON file.

 ## Getting Started